-Days (and nights) of video calls, whiteboard scribblings, prototype building, and rigorous testing and compliance eventually resulted in our ‘Assessment of COVID-19 Risk of Respiratory Deterioration’ – or ACORRD, for short.
+Days (and nights) of video calls, whiteboard scribblings, prototype building, and rigorous testing and compliance eventually resulted in the creation of a new web-based clinical support tool for respiratory care of COVID-19 patients.

 Underneath it all is a measure of patient status called the Critical Care Index (CCI).
 Stratifying patients with CCI gives clinicians an immediate picture of which patients are most at risk, ensuring that respiratory team leaders can allocate and plan resources accordingly.